-With the support of different service models, cloud systems can provide a wide range of services 293 to its end-users, developers, and system administrators.
-Cloud systems have been developed over 294 time and conceptualized through the combination of software, hardware components, and 295 virtualization technologies.
-Characteristics of the cloud, such as resource pooling, rapid elasticity, 296 and pay-as-you-go services, have accelerated its wide adoption by industry, government, and 297 298 academia.
-Specifically, cloud systems offer application services, data storage, data management, networking, and computing resources management to consumers over a network (and the internet 299 in general).
-Examples of popular cloud applications include web-based email services (e.g., 300 Google's Gmail, Microsoft's Office 365 Outlook), data storage (e.g., Google Drive, Microsoft's 301 OneDrive, Dropbox) for end-users, and customer relationship management and business 302 intelligence systems (e.g., CRM Cloud, Workday) for business management.
-Despite the great 303 304 advancements of cloud systems, concerns have been raised about offered levels of security and privacy.
-The importance of these concerns becomes more evident when considering the vast 305 number of users that have adopted cloud services [1].
-306
+With the support of different service models, cloud systems can provide a wide range of services to its end-users, developers, and system administrators.
+Cloud systems have been developed over time and conceptualized through a combination of software, hardware components, and virtualization technologies.
+Characteristics of the cloud, such as resource pooling, rapid elasticity, and pay-as-you-go services, have accelerated its wide adoption by industry, government, and academia.
+Specifically, cloud systems offer application services, data storage, data management, networking, and computing resources management to consumers1 over a network (and the internet in general).
+Examples of popular cloud applications include web-based email services (e.g., Google's Gmail, Microsoft's Office 365 Outlook), data storage (e.g., Google Drive, Microsoft's OneDrive, Dropbox) for end users, and consumer relationship management and business intelligence systems (e.g., Customer Relationship Management (CRM) Cloud, Workday) for business management.
+Despite the great advancements of cloud systems, concerns have been raised about offered levels of security and privacy.
+The importance of these concerns becomes more evident when considering the increasing number of users that have adopted cloud services [1].

-According to NIST, cloud computing is defined as "a model for enabling ubiquitous, convenient, 308 on-demand network access to a shared pool of configurable computing resources (e.g., networks, 309 servers, storage, applications, and services) that can be rapidly provisioned and released with 310 minimal management effort or service provider interaction" [2].
-Cloud computing systems may be 311 deployed privately, hosted on the premises of a cloud customer or a provider's dedicated 312 313 infrastructure, or hosted publicly by one or more cloud service providers.
-The system may be configured and used by one consumer or a group of trusted partners or support multi-tenancy and 314 be used publicly by different end-users that acquire the service.
-Depending on the type of cloud 315 deployment model, the cloud may have limited private computing resources or access to large 316 quantities of remotely accessed resources.
-The different deployment models present a number of 317 trade-offs in how customers can control their resources as well as the scale, cost, and availability 318 319 of those resources [3].
-As depicted in Figure 1, the architecture of a cloud system is composed, in general, by layers of functions: 320
+NIST publications defines cloud computing as "a model for enabling ubiquitous, convenient, ondemand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction" [2,3].
+Cloud deployment models (e.g., public cloud, private cloud, community cloud, hybrid cloud, etc.) are configured by the scope of cloud users, services, and resources based on service requirements, they may be deployed privately, hosted on the premises of a cloud consumer or provider's dedicated infrastructure, or hosted publicly by one or more cloud service providers.
+The system may be configured and used by one consumer or a group of trusted partners or support multi-tenancy and be used publicly by different end users who acquire the service.
+Depending on the type of cloud deployment model, the cloud may have limited private computing resources or access to large quantities of remotely accessed resources.
+The different deployment models present a number of trade-offs in how consumers can control their resources as well as the scale, cost, and availability of those resources [4].
+As depicted in Figure 1, the architecture of a cloud system is composed, in general, by layers of functions:

 - VM (Virtual Machine), including:

-- 322 Applications
+- Applications

 - Application Programming Interface (API)

 - Operating System (OS)

-- 325 Hypervisor
+- Hypervisor

 - Storage

-- 327 Networking
+- Networking

 - Hardware